dekz/bifbam/README.md

     - "5050"
 ```

-After a fig up you can now hit `app.web` in your browser.
+After a docker-compose up you can now hit `app.web` in your browser.